Stewards of the Land

 5. Before leaving home, please check back on this page or call 301-271-2737

-6. for picking availability and hours depending on weather conditions.
+6. Call for picking availability and hours depending on weather conditions.
 Catoctin reserves the right to close the Apple Orchard due to inclement weather that may include heavy rain, thunder, lightning and/or severe winds without advanced notice in order to protect our customers and employees.

 7. No picnicking in the orchard.
 Picnic tables are located at the playground.